shichao-an/notes/docs/gopl/ch6.md

 <span class="text-info">Solution</span>:

 The "will not be reflected in the caller" probably means "no effect" in the caller function.
 This is similar to setting an argument (within the callee function) to `nil` or making it refer to another object.

+##### **p168 pointer receiver**

+> First, because clients cannot directly modify the object's variables, one need inspect fewer statements to understand the possible values of those variables.

+<span class="text-danger">Question</span>: Not sure what it means.